oracle/accelerated-data-science/docs/source/user_guide/operators/forecast_operator/multivariate.rst

         model: prophet
         target_column: Revenue

 We can experiment with removing columns and examining how the results change.
-Below we select only 2 of the 3 additional columns.
+Below we ingest only 2 of the 3 additional columns.

 .. code-block:: yaml